-Why should you bother with influencer codes, instead of just offering discounts on your own website or social media accounts?
+If you have an e-commerce, sell through Etsy or another dedicated marketplace, or sell your products online, you’ve probably used or will use discount codes at some point.
+But why should you bother with influencer codes, instead of just offering discounts on your own website or social media accounts?
 Well, the simple answer is that consumers trust influencers more than brands.

 Research shows that 61% of consumers are likely to trust recommendations from friends, family or influencers, while only 38% are likely to trust brands.
 With the amount of advertising thrown at us daily, it’s not surprising that consumers have become a bit weary of the content produced by brands.

 When you collaborate with influencers, you leverage the trust that the audience has in them.
 Followers see your brand through the eyes of the influencer.
 But any old influencer won’t do the trick here.
 In order to make a positive impression on followers, you need to find the right influencer for your brand.

 Look for influencers whose followers trust them, and who can produce authentic content.
 Remember to:

 - Prioritize high engagement over the number of followers

 - Ensure that the influencer aligns with your brand’s mission, values, and style